 When you look at the study of religion, the aspect of truth is diminished and the description becomes more loose and ambiguous with little concreteness.
 Here, we notice such phrases as “this research is diverse” and that “religion is affected by cultural and societal change.”
 Ohio State further employs the phrase “society” when they indicate that religion surfaces from “the larger social and cultural contexts in which they exist.”
 In short, what this statement is indicating is that religion is many ideas that came about from a wide variety of cultures.
-Here, there is no truth, rather just a grouping of numerous ideas that emerged from a vague non-authoritative source – “society.”
+Here, there is no truth, rather just a grouping of numerous ideas that emerged from a vague non-authoritative source known as “society.”

 What Ohio State is doing is typical of what every secular university does.
 They teach that religion originates from various social customs and since social customs are ever changing and non-binding there exists no right or wrong answer within religion.
 What is going on here is merely clever word crafting in which the university takes out the truth element in religion and instead simply implants the word “society.”
 Thus, all religion is reduced to a meaningless truth-less concept.

 Therefore, Christianity very much aligns itself to the truth much like the sciences.
 However, to hide this, secular universities repeatedly recite the word “society” so Christianity is reduced to the level of the many mythological and cultural religions that have existed.
 Here, Christianity becomes one of numerous ideas that sprang from society in which there is no right or wrong answer but simply one differing view among a plethora of others.